alanzhaonys/web-storage-es6/README.md

 <a name="Storage+pull"></a>

 ### storage.pull(key, value) ⇒ <code>string</code>
-Retrieve an item and forget it
+Retrieve an item and forgets it

 **Kind**: instance method of [<code>Storage</code>](#Storage)
 **Returns**: <code>string</code> - - The data value